Riding a wave: How We Launched an HR Service and Helped over 30 International Companies in Three Months

 Concept of corporate online travel in Russia

 I have been working in the HR sphere for a long time as a contractor (Skyeng, North.ai).
-That made me think of turning project in the direction of corporate online travel.
+That made me think of turning the project in the direction of corporate online travel.
 I assumed that common positive experience will help teams to boost morale and to unite them.

 We made a presentation offering corporate online travel, as well as arranged a separate page on the website for HR professionals.